interledger/open-payments/packages/open-payments/README.md

 As mentioned previously, Open Payments APIs can facilitate a payment between two parties.

 For example, say Alice wants to purchase a $50 product from a merchant called Shoe Shop on the Online Marketplace.
-If both parties have Open Payments enabled wallets, where Alice's payment pointer is `https://cloud-nine-wallet/alice`, and Shoe Shop's is `https://happy-life-bank/shoe-shop`, requests during checkout from Online Marketplace's backend would look like this using the client:
+If both parties have Open Payments enabled wallets, where Alice's wallet address is `https://cloud-nine-wallet/alice`, and Shoe Shop's is `https://happy-life-bank/shoe-shop`, requests during checkout from Online Marketplace's backend would look like this using the client:

 1. Create an Open Payments client